raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-Currently the code is set to always wait 1 seconds but in our simulation the **tree management** slider will control the speed the trees grow.
+In our simulation the **tree management** slider will control the speed the trees grow.
 Moving the slider to the right will speed up the growth whilst moving to the left will slow down the growth.
 When the slider is at the right the simulation will wait 1 seconds to plant a tree and when it is at the left it will wait 6 seconds to plant a tree.

  ![image of the slider maths](images/slider-maths.png)

 This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 second but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.

-Scratch has a `timer`{:class="block3sensing"} block you can use the the simulation so that the **tree management** slider smoothly controls the number of trees growing.
-Your program should reset the timer each time a new sprouting position is chosen then repeat until the timer is greater than the sum of 6 - the value in the tree management slider.
+Scratch has a `timer`{:class="block3sensing"} block that you can use the the simulation.
+The Scratch timer starts when you click on the green flag

 --- task ---

+Go to the `Sensing`{:class="block3sensing"} menu and click on the tick next to the `timer`{:class="block3sensing"} block to show the timer on the stage.
+Click on the green flag to start your simulation and you'll notice the timer starts to count up.
+Click on the tick again to hide the timer from view.

+--- /task ---

+You can use the `timer`{:class="block3sensing"} to make the speed of your **tree management** animation adjust as soon as the slider moves.

+--- task ---

-Insert a `repeat until`{:class="block3control"} block in your `when flag clicked`{:class="block3events"} script wrapping it round the existing `wait 1 seconds`{:class="block3control"} and `create clone of myself`{:class="block3control"} blocks.
-Above your new `repeat until` block and a `reset timer`{:class="block3sensing"}.
+Insert a `reset timer`{:class="block3sensing"} block into your `when flag clicked`{:class="block3events"} script.
+Below it add a `repeat until`{:class="block3control"} block with the condition `timer`{:class="block3sensing"}`>`{:class="block3operators"}`6``-`{:class="block3operators"}`tree management`{:class="block3variables"}.
+Within the `repeat until`{:class="block3control"} block add a `wait 1 seconds`{:class="block3control"} block:

 ```blocks3
 when flag clicked